GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0012_withdraw-dataset-from-node-allele-frequency-beacon.md

 | :-------------- | :------------------------------------------------------------------ | :-------------------------------------- |
 | `1`             | When a dataset withdrawal request has been approved under the overarching withdrawal process described in [GDI-SOP0009 dataset withdrawal](../european-level/GDI-SOP0009_dataset-withdrawal.md#87-per-system-dataset-withdrawal). | Node's AF Beacon maintainer |

-As the node aggregated beacon maintainer, confirm that the incoming request package is complete before performing any deletion in beacon.
+As the AF beacon maintainer, confirm that the incoming request package is complete before performing any deletion in beacon.
 Double check first:
 - The original approved withdrawal request or ticket reference
 - The requested scope of the withdrawal (soft or hard-deletion)
 - The relevant dataset identifier matching the node FAIR Data Point’s dataset to be withdrawn, see [GDI-SOP0011_withdraw-dataset-from-node-fair-data-point.md](/sops/node-specific/GDI-SOP0011_withdraw-dataset-from-node-fair-data-point.md)
-Send an HTTPS GET request to your beacon’s datasets endpoint and locate the record corresponding to the ID of the dataset to be deleted,
+Send an HTTPS GET request to your beacon’s datasets endpoint and locate the record corresponding to the ID of the dataset to be deleted, use the method you prefer (e.g., curl, postman...)...",
 ```bash
 curl 'https://<yourBeaconDomain>/datasets'
 ```